Eureka, Colorado

-Eureka is a mining ghost town in San Juan County, Colorado, United States, along the Animas River, between Silverton and Animas Forks.
+Eureka is an extinct mining town in San Juan County, Colorado, United States, along the Animas River, between Silverton and Animas Forks.
 The town derives its name from the Greek interjection Eureka!
+The Eureka post office operated from August 9, 1875, until April 30, 1942.

 History

 Charles Baker's group of prospectors found traces of placer gold in the San Juan Mountains in 1860 at Eureka.
 Forced out by the Ute Tribe in 1861, who had been awarded the area in a US treaty, the prospectors returned in 1871, when lode gold was found in the Little Giant vein at Arrastre Gulch near Silverton, Colorado.
-The miners were allowed to stay after the Brunot Treaty of 13 Sept.
-1873.
+The miners were allowed to stay after the Brunot Treaty of 13 September 1873.
 In exchange for giving up 4 million acres, the Southern Ute Indian Reservation received $25,000 per year.